A look at who’s who in the murder trial of slain kids’ mom

 Chad and Lori led a group of friends in trying to cast out the supposed evil spirits by praying and doing “energy work,” prosecutors said.
 Friends told police that in some cases they determined a person had become a “zombie,” fully controlled by the evil spirit.
 Vallow Daybell claimed the only way to get rid of a “zombie” was to destroy the person’s body, prosecutors say, and one friend told police she heard Vallow Daybell call the children zombies before they disappeared.

 Tammy Daybell was initially described as having died in her sleep of natural causes.
-But an autopsy showed she was asphyxiated to death, Prosecutor Lindsey Blake told jurors earlier this month.
+But an autopsy showed she was asphyxiated to death, Prosecutor Lindsey Blake told jurors on Monday.

 Chad Daybell is also charged in the triple murder case.
 Like Vallow Daybell, he has pleaded not guilty to all the charges.
 He is expected to stand trial several months from now.